intentaware/outrider/README.md

 ### Versioning
 The version of each docker image follows the convention: BASE_SOFTWARE_VERSION-OUR_INTERNAL_VERSION.
 For example, at the time of writing this documentation, we are using Divolte 0.6.0 and the version tag of our divolte image is 0.6.0-0.2.3.

+### Druid Container
+The Druid docker image provides a few enhancements to the other images available on the internet.
+This includes running the processes under a user, adding support for Google Cloud Storage and some fixes which make it suitable to run in the docker environment.
+The configurations for common runtimes and any of the Druid services is provided through the command line in the appropriate YAML file and is not baked into the container.

+### Kubernetes Specs
+Zookeeper, Kafka and Druid use StatefulSets so that identity of each pod is maintained and the chance of problems is minimised.
+Persistent disks are used wherever possible.
+Segment metadata and storage is not saved within the container engine and external services are used to further improve the reliability of the stack.

+Three Druid services are ran as independent services: coordinator (as an overlord as well), historical and broker.
+This means that middlemanagers are also working in the coordinator container.
+This is suitable for keeping the footprint of the stack short while ensuring production quality.

+The metadata database is accessed through Google's official proxy container to share the credentials.
+The cluster is started with rights to read and write in the cloud storage so that segments can be stored.

+## Security
+All services are addressed through the internal cluster DNS.
+Most of the services are headless and have no exposed end point outside of the cluster.
+The only entry point to the cluster is either through the user loadbalancers which point to service running divolte and superset; or through kubectl proxy.
+Both these methods are reasonably secure.

 ## Updating software
 The first step of upgrading software is to update the associated docker image, bump up the version number and execute a cloud build using `make` in the image folder.
 The next step is to update the associated Kubernetes YAML file to use the new version number and execute `kubectl apply -f path/to/file.yaml`.
 In most upgrades that is all you should need to do.
 If an upgrade requires any manual steps, that has to be planned seperately.